 - Drink water throughout the day, whenever you’re thirsty.
 Hydration is key to well-being.

 - Measure your glucose and blood pressure at the same time every day (for example, after breakfast, before lunch, or after a nap).

-In general, it’s fundamental for your to be disciplined and coherent when it comes to following good lifestyle habits.
+In general, it’s important to be disciplined and consistent when it comes to following good lifestyle habits.

 Diet for people who suffer from diabetes and high blood pressure